reynoldsnlp/W21_DIGHT390R/activities/cg3/CG3.md

 $ cat my_corpus.txt | hfst-tokenize path-to-tokenizer.pmhfst | hfst-lookup -q path/to/analyser.gt-desc.hfstol | cg-conv -fC | vislcg3 -g my_grammar.cg3 > annotated_corpus.txt
 ```

+## Where to put your `cg3` file in GiellaLT framework

+For disambiguation, your `cg3` file should be saved as
+`src/cg3/disambiguation.cg3`.
+There is already a `cg3` file there that you can
+replace/adapt.